Chiropractic, Physiotherapy, Or Surgery. Which Option Is Best & Why?

 If you or your child suffer from scoliosis, you need to know that you have options.
-Chiropractic, physiotherapy or surgery are the three options most commonly offered to sufferers.
+Chiropractic, physiotherapy, or surgery are the three options most commonly offered to sufferers.
 Regardless of the option chosen, successful outcomes are conceivable when the provided therapeutic or surgical approach is based on the correction of a three-dimensional disorder.

-Some clinics and centers approach scoliosis treatments from the standpoint of the side-to-side bending.
+Some clinics and centers approach scoliosis treatments from the standpoint of side-to-side bending.
 Their attempts are solely based on the straightening of the lateral curve (side bending).
 While this approach may have some limited application, it fails to consider the three-dimensional component of scoliosis.
 As a result, the successes that are achieved are short-lived or limited at best.

 Some approach scoliosis from a muscular aspect, giving it all they got from a stretching and exercise point while ignoring the joint or the spinal disc.
 Others pay attention to the joint complex but yet fail to understand that joints do not move on their accord.

-Scoliotic Conditions and Treatments from a Physiotherapist
+Scoliotic Conditions &Treatments from a Physiotherapist

 It’s critical to understand the three-dimensional nature of scoliosis.
 Unfortunately, it is not just some in physiotherapy who fail to consider the three-dimensional aspect of scoliosis but also chiropractors as well as medical doctors.
 The flaw is perhaps how some interpret a scoliotic x-ray.
 While x-rays are critical in the assessment of scoliosis, it must be kept in mind that the image being viewed is that of a three-dimensional structure on a two-dimensional image.
 In other words, an X-ray image is just a two-dimensional image.
 The failure to comprehend the three-dimensional aspects of scoliosis is in our opinion is the leading cause of ineffective non-surgical scoliosis treatment.

-Get Better Treatment by Our Clinical Physiotherapists
+Get Better Treatment from CSC’s Clinical Physiotherapists

 A scoliotic condition is a complex multi-faceted disorder of the spine that requires expert care that targets malfunctional segments and structures.
 Therapeutic procedures and methods work if they are based on the needs of a scoliotic patient.
 Mainstream methods of physiotherapy and scoliosis don’t go well together.
 And to be honest, the same applies to the standard chiropractic treatment of scoliosis.
 Physiotherapists can have a significant impact on their treatments if the care they provide is scoliosis-specific.
 Specificity in scoliosis treatment is inherently linked to its three-dimensional component.
 So before choosing a center for your treatment, make they have the experience, skills, and knowledge because the physiotherapy treatments for scoliosis differ when compared to care provided for typical spine conditions such as back pain, neck pain, or slipped disc.